 Huub Stevens' men missed the chance to overtake Dortmund in the table, while there were big wins for Nurnberg and Stuttgart across a busy a midweek programmeHAMBURG 3-1 SCHALKE

-With both sides suffering disappointing results over the weekend, and took a while for the game to really get going.
+With both sides suffering disappointing results over the weekend, it took a while for the game to really get going.
 The first goal arrived after the break, when Maximilian Beister charged through the Konigsblauen defence and flashed an incredible left-footed shot past Lars Unnerstall.

 Before the visitors had a chance to catch their breath, they were two behind.
 Dennis Diekmeier found space in the box and pulled it across the face of goal to Artjoms Rudnevs, who finished with ease.